nomeata/haskell-on-fastly/README.md

    - The host-side implementation in Viceroy, the local development environment:
      <https://github.com/fastly/Viceroy/tree/05247c4addbd94b04636ff89c0a89fbaf672b2e9/lib/src/wiggle_abi>

-   We bind a few of function via Haskell's FFI in file <./Fastly.hs>.
-Because Haskell's WebAssembly FFI currently does not support importing functions from a different WebAssembly module than `env`, file <./fastly-sys.c>
+   We bind a few of function via Haskell's FFI in file [`Fastly.hs`](Fastly.hs).
+Because Haskell's WebAssembly FFI currently does not support importing functions from a different WebAssembly module than `env`, file [`fastly-sys.c`](./fastly-sys.c) imports them from the right module and wraps them in a “local” C function that we can import from Haskell.

-   imports them from the right module and wraps them in a “local” C function that we can import from Haskell
+ * The [`hello.hs`](hello.hs) file puts it all together and implements a very simple service that just prints URL and the environment.

 How to build, test and deploy
 -----------------------------